 There are special conditions or circumstances affecting the property such that the strict application of the provisions of this ordinance would deprive the applicant of the reasonable use of the applicant's land.

 The variance is necessary for the preservation and enjoyment of a substantial property right of the petitioner.

 The granting of the variance will not be detrimental to the public welfare or injurious to the other property in the area in which the property is situated and will not have an adverse effect upon traffic or traffic safety.

-A non-refundable fee of $100 is required.
-Additionally, a $100 review escrow is required with the application.
+A non-refundable fee of $200 is required.
 The escrow account that you establish with the City will help cover the costs of the public hearing notices, and staff time to review the application and write reports.
 Additional escrow will be required when the escrow account is low and remaining escrow is refundable when the project is finished.

 Plans must be submitted in paper format and, if possible, in electronic format (PDF).
 Two sets of plans are required with your initial application.
 Additional copies may be requested after revisions are made.
 The plans must be at a standard engineering scale and contain any information necessary to show how your request is deviating from the requirements set forth in the Sign Code.

 Following City Council approval more detailed plans may be required if applicable for a building permit.

 After receiving your application, City staff will review your plans for completeness.
 In many cases, staff will recommend that changes be made in order to conform to the city's Sign Code or to be more compatible with neighboring properties.
 Additional information may be requested.
 Adequate time will be given to make revisions prior to the Planning Commission meeting.

 If the application is determined to be incomplete, it will be returned to you with a letter stating why the application was deemed incomplete and the things that are missing.
 You are welcome to reapply at the next submittal date with your complete application.